Diverticulosis and Diverticulitis

 - How is diverticulosis diagnosed?

 Diverticulosis is generally discovered through one of the following examinations:

-- Barium enema: This x-ray test involves injection of liquid material into the colon through a tube inserted in the rectum.
-The x-ray image shows the anatomy of the colon, and can identify if diverticula, large polyps or growths are present.
+- Barium enema: This x-ray test involves putting liquid material into the colon through a tube placed in the rectum.
+The x-ray image shows the outline of the colon, and can identify if diverticula, large polyps or growths are present.

-- CT scan: This x-ray test takes multiple cross section pictures of the body.
-It is not generally performed to make a diagnosis of diverticulosis, but this type of exam may identify diverticula.
+- CT scan: This radiology test takes multiple cross-sectional pictures of the body.
+It is not generally performed to make a diagnosis of diverticulosis, but this type of exam, when done for other reasons, may identify diverticula.